scrapy/scrapy/docs/topics/spiders.rst

        of the spider to share the same configuration.

-       One of the main advantages of ``update_settings()`` is that it allows you to dynamically add, remove or change settings based on spider arguments or other external factors.
+       One of the main advantages of ``update_settings()`` is that it allows you to dynamically add, remove or change settings based on other settings or other external factors.

        For example, suppose a spider needs to modify :setting:`FEEDS`: